ietf-wg-cellar/matroska-specification/subtitles.md

 The CodecID to use is `S_HDMV/TEXTST`.

-A CodecPrivate Element is required.
+A CodecPrivate element is required.
 It **MUST** contain the stream's Dialog Style Segment as described in section 9.15.4.2 "Dialog Style Segment" of the Blu-ray specifications.

 #### Storage of HDMV TextST Dialog Presentation Segments in Matroska Blocks